 Avoid stomach problems.
 While traveling many people find themselves dealing with the uncomfortable problems of diarrhea or constipation, which are often caused by changes in diet.
 While a slice of pizza or a burger might be tempting while waiting for your flight, eat a salad or something rich in fiber to avoid stomach problems later.
 Once you reach your destination, try to abide by your normal diet as much as possible.
 An occasional splurge is acceptable during vacations, so have some treats, but make sure the majority of your meals contain fruit, vegetables and protein.

 Stay hydrated.
 A cocktail might sound relaxing once you are in the air, but it can also cause dehydration.
-Planes are dry to begin with and alcohol only worsens the effects and could cause headaches and drowsiness.
+Planes are dry to begin with and alcohol only worsens the effects, possibly leading to headaches and drowsiness.
 If you really want a drink, have only one during the flight and balance it out with two glasses of water.

 Carry on your germ defense army.
-As you pack your carry-on bag, make sure you have a few essentials to staying healthy in-flight such as a small bottle of anti-bacterial hand sanitizer, tissues, eye drops and lip balm.
+As you pack your carry-on bag, make sure you have a few essentials to help you stay healthy in-flight such as a small bottle of anti-bacterial hand sanitizer, tissues, eye drops and lip balm.
 You are more likely to touch your eyes and lips and carry germs to your face if they are dry.
-Dr. Ward also advises to bring your own pillow and blanket on board instead of using those handed out by the airline, which have been used by other passengers who could be sick.
+Dr. Ward also advises bringing your own pillow and blanket on board instead of using those handed out by the airline, which have been used by other passengers who could be sick.

 If you have any health concerns before traveling, Dr. Ward encourages you to visit with your physician.